Sewing: 20th century onward

 Sewing underwent further developments during the 20th century.
 As sewing machines became more affordable to the working class, demand for sewing patterns grew.
 Women had become accustomed to seeing the latest fashions in periodicals during the late 19th and early 20th centuries, increasing demand for sewing patterns yet more.
 American tailor and manufacturer Ebenezer Butterick met the demand with paper patterns that could be traced and used by home sewers.
 The patterns, sold in small packets, became wildly popular.
 Several pattern companies soon established themselves.
 Women's magazines also carried sewing patterns, and continued to do so for much of the 20th century.
-This practice declined during the later decades of the 20th century, when ready-made clothing became a necessity as women joined the paid workforce in larger numbers, leaving them with less time to sew, if indeed they had an interest.
-Today, the low price of ready-made clothing in shops means that home sewing is confined largely to hobbyists in Western countries, with the exception of cottage industries in custom dressmaking and upholstery.
+Women began to sew less in the home when they started using sewing as a way to make money, such as by selling their products and patterns to others and teaching sewing in schools to young girls.
+During the late 20th and early 21st centuries, scholars have noted that motivations for home sewing shifted significantly.
+Whereas sewing had long been associated with economic necessity, its decline coincided with major changes in fashion consumption, household labor, and gender expectations.
+Research suggests that attitudes toward sewing increasingly reflected broader social trends: sewing was sometimes perceived as old-fashioned or incompatible with modern lifestyles, while the intergenerational transmission of skills diminished.
+At the same time, sewing continued to hold symbolic meaning for many people, relating to identity, creativity, and personal agency in domestic life.
+In fact, today, many sewers, artists, and other types of entrepreneurs who are also passionate about social change called "craftivists" are taking advantage of the internet and social media to share or sell their work, often created in the home, in digital and public marketplaces.
 Sewing as a pleasurable hobby has gained popularity as attested by the BBC televisions show The Great British Sewing Bee, on air since 2013.